return42/sphkerneldoc/linux_src_doc/block/blk-mq_c.rst

 ----

 this function does not prevent that the struct request \ :c:func:`end_io`\ callback function is invoked.
-Additionally, it is not prevented that new \ :c:func:`queue_rq`\  calls occur unless the queue has been stopped first.
+Once this function is returned, we make sure no dispatch can happen until the queue is unquiesced via
+\ :c:func:`blk_mq_unquiesce_queue`\ .

 .. _`blk_mq_complete_request`: